Simple Strawberry Cobbler Recipe

 Can I use frozen strawberries instead of fresh strawberries?

 Yes, while I do prefer fresh berries here, frozen strawberries will work too.
-Just be sure not to thaw them first — they’ll release extra liquid which will make the cobbler soggy.
+Just be sure not to thaw them first.
+They’ll release extra liquid which will make the cobbler soggy.
 When I opt for frozen, I use them straight from the freezer and coat in about 1 tablespoon of cornstarch to help absorb extra moisture while baking.

 Why isn’t my strawberry cobbler done in the middle?

-It likely needs more time in the oven!
+This means the strawberry cobbler needs more time in the oven!
 If the center still looks wet or jiggle, bake for an extra 5-10 minutes.
 Also, be sure to set the oven temperature to 350 degrees F. After some testing, I found this to be the ideal baking temp.

 Why did my crust get really dark?